lapinek/platform-scripting/README.md

 [Back to the Top](#top)

-Please see [IG Docs](https://backstage.forgerock.com/docs/ig) for comprehensive coverage of the component.

-### Scripts in IG

 Scripts in IG may be associated with one of the [scriptable object types](https://backstage.forgerock.com/docs/ig/6.5/reference/index.html#script-conf).

 Similar to IDM, IG allows to specify script content either inline in a configuration file or in a designated script file.
 In either case, only the `application/x-groovy` MIME type is supported.
 Similar to IDM, IG scripts accept parameters provided as the `args` key in the script configuration.
 For example, the following [ScriptableFilter](https://backstage.forgerock.com/docs/ig/6.5/reference/index.html#ScriptableFilter) definition may be a part of a [Chain Handler](https://backstage.forgerock.com/docs/ig/6.5/reference/index.html#Chain) and use `example.groovy` script to process the request: